Optimizing The Getup - Part 1: But First, Why?

 The Getup: The Ultimate Catch-all Exercise

 So there you have it.
 Are there more reasons why you should train the Getup?
 Absolutely!
-The fitness professionals I connected with – as well as myself – feel these are likely the “best” reasons why you’d want to train the Getup.
+My colleagues and I feel these are simply the “best” reasons why you’d want to train the Getup.

-If you’ve trained the Getup and want to continue training the Getup, stay tuned because over the next 8-10 weeks I’ll share tips and strategies you can use to make your getup training even more effective.
+If you’ve trained the Getup and want to continue training the Getup, stay tuned because over the next 8 weeks I’ll share tips and strategies you can use to make your Getup training even more effective.

 It would be awesome if you could share your experiences with the Getup as I post each week.
-If there’s anything you’d like to share regarding your personal strength journey or Getup training, please feel free to leave your comments/questions below of share to my Facebook/Instagram posts.
+If there’s anything you’d like to share regarding your personal strength journey or Getup training, please feel free to leave your comments/questions below.

 Next week I’ll start breaking it down with Optimizing The Getup - Part 2: The Set-up.
 Until then,